This event has ended. For more events, click here.

 'Who better than Caitlin Moran to bring fame down to earth with a bump' - Helen Fielding, bestselling author of Bridget Jones's Diary

-A funny, riotous novel about a young women making it in a world where men hold all the power from the Sunday Times bestselling author of HOW TO BUILD A GIRL
+The Sunday Times Number One bestseller about a young women making it in a world where men hold all the power

 I’m Johanna Morrigan, and I live in London in 1995, at the epicentre of Britpop.
 I might only be nineteen, but I’m wise enough to know that everyone around me is handling fame very, very badly.